The Best Luggage Brands for Every Budget

 If you’re going to invest in a new suitcase, make sure it’s from one of these brands.

 With so many choices on the market today, deciding between the best luggage brands can be a challenge.
 Identifying the best of anything involves personal taste and style, and so it is with luggage.

 There are, however, some objective considerations in recommending the best luggage brands, such as design, warranty, and quality of materials, zippers, wheels, and handles.
-Beyond that, these brands' bags should optimize interior space and offer sizes that meet both travelers’ needs and airlines’ requirements.
+Beyond that, their bags should optimize interior space and offer sizes that meet both traveler needs and airline requirements.

 These are the best luggage brands for every budget:

 For good quality at lower- to mid-range prices, American Tourister could be considered the best luggage brand for practical vacationers who may not travel frequently enough to demand extremely durable or luxurious luggage.
 Owned by Samsonite, this widely available and dependable brand includes softside and hardside luggage in a variety of bold colors and finishes, including bags for kids (and adults!) featuring favorite Disney and Marvel Comics characters.

 One of the best-known luggage brands, Samsonite began more than 100 years ago as a trunk manufacturer.
 Its wide range of products includes hardside and softside bags, garment bags, backpacks, and travel accessories.
 Four-wheeled spinners and gliders, with their lower center of gravity, are also included in their product line.
 Sold in the low-to-middle price range, Samsonite products offer durability, style, and value.